1963 South Vietnamese coup d'état: Recruitment of Đính

 The generals knew that without the cooperation of General Đính, a coup would be difficult as his III Corps forces oversaw the region surrounding the capital.
 Regarded by his peers as ambitious, vain and impulsive, Đính was a favorite of the Ngô family, and headed the military wing of the Cần Lao Party. Đính converted to Catholicism as Diệm trusted his co-religionists and promoted officers based on loyalty and not competence. Đính was known mainly for his drunken presence in Saigon's nightclubs, and the CIA labeled him a "basic opportunist".

 Đính privately claimed responsibility for the pagoda attacks, stating to a journalist, "I have defeated Henry Cabot Lodge [the US ambassador to South Vietnam].
 He came here to stage a coup d'état, but I, Tôn Thất Đính, have conquered him and saved the country."
 During this period, Đính claimed he was "a great national hero".
 His ego had been played upon by the Ngô brothers, who reiterated this point and paid him a large cash bonus after the pagoda raids.
 In the heady times after the attacks, Đính told his American advisors that "he was without doubt the greatest general officer in the ARVN, the saviour of Saigon ... and soon he would be the top military man in the country".

 In a press conference soon after, Đính claimed to have saved South Vietnam from "foreign adventurers", a euphemism for the United States.
 After being questioned sharply, Đính quickly became angry.
 Ray Herndon of United Press International (UPI) asked him to name the country that he was referring to, but Đính dodged the question.
 Herndon lampooned him by saying that a national hero should be able to identify the national enemy, and asked him to call Madame Nhu, the country's First Lady known for her anti-American comments, to get help in identifying the hostile country in question.
-After several reporters derisively laughed at his comments, Đính angrily stormed out of the conference.
+After several reporters derisively laughed at his comments, Đính angrily stormed out of the conference hurling vulgarities at the newsmen in both English and Vietnamese.